Ask Experts Questions for FREE Help!

 Tax deeds have not be held in many states for a certain amount of time, to allow the previous owner to redeem them.

 The only other issue you may run into is if the owner died, and the probate was not property cleared.
-But in any case, the previous owner or thier estate if your state has the right to redeem has a set time to do so, and they have to pay for any improvements and a interest amount ( 10 percent in most places I have bought)
+But in any case, the previous owner or their estate if your state has the right to redeem has a set time to do so, and they have to pay for any improvements and a interest amount ( 10 percent in most places I have bought)

 I have never bought a property that could not be sold, or was not redeemed.
 I have bought some for as little as 40 dollars and sold for 15,000.

-About 1/4 of the properties I buy at tax sales get redeemed, While 10 percent on my money is not alot, it still beats what the bank is paying.
+About 1/4 of the properties I buy at tax sales get redeemed, While 10 percent on my money is not a lot, it still beats what the bank is paying.

-there are several types of deeds, and actually the quick claim deed has the less protection of any deed you can get, since it only says a person is giving you what interest they have in that property, it does not even warranty that they really own the property or have a right to sell it.
+There are several types of deeds, and actually the quick claim deed has the less protection of any deed you can get, since it only says a person is giving you what interest they have in that property, it does not even warranty that they really own the property or have a right to sell it.

 Only a warranty deed does.

-So with a tax deed, you now have the property after the redeemption period, and would of course have done a title search to see if there was any person from three deeds ago some ex wife from the second owner or something that may have some claim ( this this is the same with any property you may buy without a warranty deed)
+So with a tax deed, you now have the property after the redeemption period, and would have course have done a title search to see if there was any person from three deeds ago some ex wife from the second owner or something that may have some claim ( this this is the same with any property you may buy without a warranty deed)

 So then you are free to sell it as you would see fit, after you have done a full title search.